Samuca47prog/CS50_Web_Development/project2/commerce/auctions/drafts/Checklist.md

 ## Categories page
 * shows currently categories

-    clicking in any category should show listings on that category
+    - [OK] clicking in any category should show listings on that category
+    - allow creators to delete categories

 ---